 When I retired from the Civil Service at the age of 70, I had no specific plan for my future – after nearly 50 years in work at home and overseas, I took the view that enjoying travel, TV and Film, and my beloved Everton FC would be more than enough to fill my remaining days.

 About four months later, my son Steven, now residing in the former family home, found some old ink drawings of mine when clearing out the loft.
-On holiday at home and abroad, I recalled that I used to enjoy making pictures of buildings and views, portrayed in indian ink, and Steven had found some of the old pictures, about 25 years old, when clearing out the loft at Courtenay Avenue.
+On holiday at home and abroad, I recalled that I used to enjoy making pictures of buildings and views, portrayed in indian ink, and Steven had found some of the old pictures, about 25 years old, when clearing out the loft.

-When Ste gave me the old pictures, he ignited an old passion, one which has never since left me.
+I saw the old pictures, and this ignited a passion which has never since left me.

 So it was that my new passion was aroused.
 My painting career was launched.